Tsedtopia/final_project/README.md

-# final_project
-### Stability, Trust, and Cohesion is the only option forward
+# Stability, Trust, and Cohesion is the only option forward

-# Purpose: This data serves Economists, Government agencies and Non-governmental agencies both within the country and outside as a baseline for level of risk.
+## Purpose: This data serves Economists, Government agencies and Non-governmental agencies both within the country and outside as a baseline for level of risk.
 Without this kind of data governments may have a delayed response to the urgent needs of their nation.
 This is also a useful resource to organizations that provide intervention services both within their country and internationally.
 It’s especially important to predict potential volatility.
 What makes a cohesive nation?
 How is social cohesion measured?
 In my dataset there are 12 indicators identified in the Fragile State Index, and each of them have an assigned value for each of the 178 countries.
 The nations are ranked with #1 being the least cohesive least stable country, and 178 as the most stable most cohesive country.
-# 12 Indicators:
+## 12 Indicators:
 ●	C1: Security Apparatus
 ●	C2: Factionalized Elites
 ●	C3: Group Grievance